lsst-dm/image-transfers-info/README.md

 Notebokes for image transfer times
 ==================================

-I will ad dan initial notebook for summit to usdf image latency.
+Initial notebook for summit to usdf image latency statisitcs.